Skip to main content

 :label: "ChemDrawJS"

-:license: "/chemdraw/ChemDraw-JS-License.xml" # license file of ChemDraw
+:license: "/editors/chemdraw/ChemDraw-JS-License.xml" # license file of ChemDraw

-:extJs: ["/chemdraw/chemdrawweb/chemdrawweb.js"] # js of ChemDraw
+:extJs: ["/editors/chemdraw/chemdrawweb/chemdrawweb.js"] # js of ChemDraw

 :ketcher2: